Multilevel-NN/torchbraid/README.md

   + build of xbraid
   + MPI compiler

+To build xbraid:
+  1. Download from git@github.com:eric-c-cyr/xbraid.git
+  1. Checkout cython-adjoint branch: git checkout cython-adjoint
+  1. From the xbraid directory run `make debug=no braid`

 To build:

-  1) Copy makefile.inc.example to makefile.inc
+  1. Copy makefile.inc.example to makefile.inc
-  2) Modify makefile.inc to include your build specifics
+  1. Modify makefile.inc to include your build specifics
-  3) Type make
+  1. Type make
-  4) You will need to add
+  1. You will need to add
        `export PYTHONPATH=${TORCHBRAID_DIR}:${PYTHONPATH}` to your
      environment, this makes sure that the python search path for modules is setup